Frequently Asked Questions

 Haven’t there already been a lot of films made about food and agriculture?

 Yes.
-Also, we are currently up to Sharknado 5.
-If the market can bear FIVE feature films about tornados that rain sharks, don’t you think it can stand a few thousand documentaries on what is arguably the most important topic of our time?
+Also, we are currently up to Sharknado 5*.
+If the world can bear FIVE feature films about tornados that rain sharks, don’t you think it can stand a few thousand documentaries on what is arguably the most important topic of our time?
 As one farmer I met said, “Without food, you don’t have much to hang human civilization on.”

 What are you bringing to the table that’s different?